ecormaksin/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/discouraged/two_factor_authentication.en.md

 ]
 ---

-Two Factor Authentication (2FA) is an authorization mechanism where a One Time Password (OTP) is generated using "Authenticator" mobile apps such as "Google Authenticator", "Microsoft Authenticator" etc., or by SMS, e-mail to authenticate.
+Two Factor Authentication (2FA) is an authentication mechanism where a One Time Password (OTP) is generated using "Authenticator" mobile apps such as "Google Authenticator", "Microsoft Authenticator" etc., or by SMS, e-mail to authenticate.
 Automating this seamlessly